 Strategies to Improve Treatment

-While some progress has been made in the treatment of Stage IV rectal cancer, the majority of patients still succumb to cancer and better treatment strategies are clearly needed.
+While some progress has been made in the treatment of Stage IV rectal cancer many patients still succumb to cancer and better treatment strategies are clearly needed.
 Future progress in the treatment of rectal cancer will result from continued participation in appropriate clinical trials.
 Currently, there are several areas of active exploration aimed at improving the treatment of rectal cancer.

 New Approaches to Treating Liver Metastases: Researchers continue to explore news ways to treat cancer that has spread to the liver.
 One approach that is being evaluated is radioembolization This strategy uses radioactive microspheres (small spheres containing radioactive material).
 The small spheres are injected into vasculature of the liver, where they tend to get lodged in the vasculature responsible for providing blood and nourishment to the cancer cells.
 While lodged in place, the radioactive substance spontaneously emits radiation to the surrounding cancerous area while minimizing radiation exposure to the healthy portions of the liver.2 Researchers are also exploring alternatives to radiofrequency ablation for the destruction of liver tumors, as well as new approaches to delivering chemotherapy to the liver.

 New Chemotherapy Regimens: Development of new multi-drug chemotherapy treatment regimens that incorporate new or additional anti-cancer therapies is an active area of clinical research.